English 1101: English Composition I

 "Handouts" from my website (www.chipspage.com).

-Attendance: Each class is important, so it is crucial that you be in class on time every face-to-face class day.
+Attendance: Each class is important, so it is crucial that you be in class on time every class.
 I record attendance, and absences do affect your grade.
-Students with more than two non-illness-related absences fail the class.
+Students with more than four non-illness-related absences fail the class.
 Students who must miss class because of illness (COVID or otherwise) should notify me before the missed class meeting.
-I will try to work with you on any major assignments you happen to miss (assignments other than reading quizzes), especially when you notify me of the absence missing class: email me anytime you must miss class.
+I will try to work with you on any major assignments you happen to miss (assignments other than reading quizzes), especially when you notify me of the absence missing class: email me whenever you must miss class.

-Bare minimum course requirements: Regardless of your overall grade average, to be eligible to pass the course you must turn in all five essays (four papers and an in-class essay) and all sets of corrections.
-The final exam is also mandatory.
+Bare minimum course requirements: Regardless of your overall grade average, to be eligible to pass the course you must turn in all five essays (four papers and an in-class essay) and all sets of corrections and take the final exam.

 Plagiarism: Except for assignments expressly calling for collaborative effort, all written work must be your own.
 Any unacknowledged borrowing from the writings of others will be considered plagiarism, a serious breach of academic integrity.
 I will submit cases of plagiarism or other academic dishonesty for review by the Student Conduct Officer.
 The penalty for plagiarism in this class is an "F" for the entire course, not just the assignment in question.
-See the more specific definition of plagiarism in the English 1101 Syllabus Supplement; also see "On Plagiarism."Cell phones/personal electronics: The use of cell phones, ipods, and other hand-held personal electronic devices is forbidden during face-to-face class meetings.
+See the more specific definition of plagiarism in the English 1101 Syllabus Supplement; also see "On Plagiarism."Cell phones/personal electronics: The use of cell phones and other hand-held personal electronic devices is forbidden in the classroom.
 All such devices must be kept out of sight for the duration of class—off of desks and out of laps.
 I will count absent any student texting or viewing a personal electronic device, and if the problem persists I will ask students not abiding by this policy to leave the classroom.